Manchester Sports

 Manchester Sports is a radio programme broadcast on BBC Radio Manchester whenever a major sport event involving a local team takes place.
-They are branded as the largest sports programme in the North West.
+It is branded as the largest sports programme in the North West.
 The most common of these programmes is broadcast on a Saturday afternoon during the football season, usually starting at 2 o'clock and finishing at 6 o'clock with a live commentary game of one of the 3 o'clock games.